mrfearless/creating-controls-in-assembler/simplebutton.md

 _SB_PaintBorder                 PROTO :DWORD, :DWORD, :DWORD, :DWORD, :DWORD, :DWORD
 ```

-In addition, we will define a few other helper functions for use in this control.
-I combine the functions next into a library or framework for easy re-use, but I have recreated them here and included them in the `SimpleButton.asm` file just for ease of use and clarity in covering the features in the control.
-The helper functions are:
+In addition, we will define a few other internal helper functions for use in this control.
+In my own development I combine the functions next into a library or framework for easy re-use, but I have recreated them here and included them in the `SimpleButton.asm` file just for ease of use and clarity in covering the features in the control.
+The internal helper functions are:

 ```asm
 __AllocMemProperties            PROTO :DWORD, :DWORD, :DWORD    ; hControl, cbWndExtraOffset, dwSizeToAllocate